flatcar-archive/flatcar-docs/docs/reference/developer-guides/sdk-modifying-flatcar.md

 When entering the SDK you are in the `~/trunk/src/scripts` repository which can be seen as the build system.
 It is one of the three repositories that define a Flatcar build:
-1. flatcar-scripts (the directory you're in) contains high-level build scripts to build all packages for an image, to build an image, and to bootstrap an SDK.
+1. `scripts` (the directory you're in) contains high-level build scripts to build all packages for an image, to build an image, and to bootstrap an SDK.
 2. `~/trunk/src/third_party/portage-stable` contains ebuild files of all packages close to (or identical to) Gentoo upstream.
 3. `~/trunk/src/third_party/coreos-overlay` contains Flatcar specific packages like ignition and mayday, as well as Gentoo packages which were significantly modified for Flatcar, like the Linux kernel, or systemd.